 list_3 = [1,2,[3,4],"Hello"]

-Access elements from a list.
+Access elements from a list

-To access an element or value stored in a list can be accessed through the indexing.
-Though when we initialize values inside the brackets [], and create the list all those values stored in contiguous memory location s and an index number is associated with every value or element inside a list.
 So indexing is a method of retrieving values from a list using the integers values.
-By conventional indexing start with 0 and end with a number less than total numbers of elements inside a list.
-It means that 0 index is associated with the first element of the list.
-If we try to access an element of list which does not have a corresponding index number then it will throw an Index error.
-Syntax of accessing an element from a list
+Conventional indexing starts with 0 and ends with a number less than the total number of elements inside a list.
+It means that the 0 index is associated with the first element of the list.
+If we try to access an element of a list that does not have a corresponding index number, then it will throw an Index error.

 List_name [ index_number]